-The Barclaycard® Ring MasterCard® is a newer card that promotes “community” along with simple terms like no annual fee, no balance transfer fee, and only a $1 fee for cash advances.
+The Barclaycard® Ring MasterCard® is a newer card that promotes “community” along with simple terms like no annual fee, and no balance transfer fee.
 Usually, balance transfer and cash advance fees are around 3% (i.e. $300 on $10,000).
-In addition, the card had an 8% APR that applies to everything – purchases, balance transfers, and cash advances.
+In addition, the card has an 8.50% APR that applies to everything – purchases, balance transfers, and cash advances.
 Sadly, this is half the current average APR of ~16% on balance transfer cards.
-The variable APR is 4.75% + WSJ Prime Rate (currently 3.25%).
+The variable APR is 5.00% + WSJ Prime Rate (currently 3.50%).

 Was there some other way to take advantage of this unique feature?
 If you repeatedly cycled balance transfer within the allowed 60-day window, you might be able to rack up some decent rewards.
 But in practical terms that’s very difficult as balance transfers take time to process and post to your old card.
 Balance transfer checks would make things much easier, but I’m not sure if they’ll send you any.
 Also get Complimentary FICO Scores as a benefit to active cardmembers.
 Opt-in to have instant and convenient access to FICO Scores from your Barclaycard online account.

 One way that I can see this card being useful is as a middleman that would allow you to transfer balances between the same issuer.
 For example, you can’t transfer a balance directly from one Chase-issued card to another Chase card.
 However, you can transfer your Chase balance to this Barclaycard Ring MasterCard, wait a while, and then later transfer the balance again to a Chase card with a 0% APR offer (like the new Slate one mentioned above).
 This would also work from Discover to Discover, Citibank to Citibank, and so on.
 Overall, this would also let you carry your balance for a little longer at a low interest rate.